Graphon Signal Processing: Graphs and Graphons

-which, for the graphon $\bbW$, is obtained by evaluating $h(\lambda)$ at each $\lambda_j$.
-Note that \eqref{eqn:any_graph_filter_resp} and \eqref{eqn:transfer_fc_linear} are the finite and infinite counterparts of one another and that, because the frequency response of a LSI graphon filter is polynomial on the graphon eigenvalues, \blue{LSI graphon filters can approximate any filter with smooth filter function $h(\lambda)$ arbitrarily well as~$K\to\infty$}.
-Formally, a graphon filter with frequency response $\hat{T}_\bbH(\lambda) = h(\lambda),\ h \in C^\infty$, can be written as a LSI graphon filter (Def. \ref{defn:linear}) provided that $h(\lambda)$ is infinitely differentiable at $\{\lambda_j\}_{j \in \mbZ \setminus \{0\}}$.
+Equation \eqref{eqn:transfer_fc_linear} is the infinite counterpart of the frequency response of a LSI graph filter \eqref{eqn:any_graph_filter_resp}.
+Note that, to understand the behavior of this filter on a specific graphon $\bbW$, we need to evaluate $h(\lambda)$ at each graphon eigenvalue $\lambda_i$.
+But \eqref{eqn:transfer_fc_linear} is otherwise independent of the graphon.
+In other words, the frequency response of a graphon filter always has the same shape, irrespective of the graphon. \blue{A third important remark pertaining to \eqref{eqn:transfer_fc_linear} is that LSI graphon filters can approximate any filter with \red{analytic} frequency response $h(\lambda)$ arbitrarily well as~$K\to\infty$}.
+This is because the frequency response of a LSI graphon filter \eqref{eqn:transfer_fc_linear} is a polynomial of the eigenvalues of the graphon.
+Put formally, a graphon filter with frequency response $\hat{T}_\bbH(\lambda) = h(\lambda)$ can be written as a LSI graphon filter (Def. \ref{defn:linear}) provided that $h(\lambda)$ \red{is analytic, i.e., that it is infinitely differentiable at $\{\lambda_i\}_{i \in \mbZ \setminus \{0\}}$ and its Taylor series converges pointwise}.

-In and of themselves, graphon bandlimited signals are important because, since they only depend on a finite number of graphon eigenfunctions, their WFT can be computed analytically.
-Although countability of the $\varphi_j$ allows us to write the definition of the WFT (Def. \ref{defn:wft}) for any graphon signal, calculating all inner products $\langle\phi, \varphi_j\rangle$ is infeasible because the graphon basis is infinite-dimensional.
-In practice, however, most of the graphon signals that we consider are bandlimited.

-Another important remark is that Defs. \ref{defn:linear} and \ref{defn:wft}, as well as the definition of a graphon signal, are not realizable in the way that graph signals, graph filters and the GFT are.
-Unlike graphs, graphons are intangible objects.
-Yet, their value lies in that they are useful representations of random graph models (eg. \cite{schaub19-spectral,wolfe2013nonparametric}) and of \textit{very large} graphs whose properties converge towards those of the graphon \blue{\cite[Chapters 11.6-11.7]{lovasz2012large}}.
-The definitions in this section should thus be interpreted as extensions of concepts from GSP to graphons and graphon signals, which will be helpful in the characterization of the convergence of graph signals, GFTs and graph filters.
+We conclude this section by stressing that the goal of Defs. \ref{defn:linear} and \ref{defn:wft}, as well as of the definition of a graphon signal, is to \textit{generalize} GSP concepts to graphons.
+These concepts are not realizable in the way that graph signals, graph filters, and the GFT are because, unlike graphs, graphons are intangible theoretical objects.
+Nonetheless, their value lies in that they help understand the behavior of graph signals in the limit of large-scale networks.
+This provides the theoretical foundations to enable the practical scenarios (\textbf{S1}--\textbf{S3}) discussed in the introduction (see also Sec. \ref{sec:sims}).
+Indeed, as we show next, the WFT and the LSI graphon filter are mathematical limits of the GFT and of the LSI graph filter on convergent sequences of graph signals.